Amann09/amann09.github.io/_portfolio/portfolio-6.md

 - The Vehicle Counting System aims to count the number of vehicles passed by in a particular region of interest.
 - Can be used as an efficient system for tracking and monitoring vehicles in real-time.
+- Implementation can be found on [GitHub ↗](https://github.com/Amann09/CV-Projects/tree/main/Vehicle%20Tracking%20and%20Counting%20System).

 -------